ervinne13/gg-php-w-laravel-workshop/modules/02-git.md

 git push origin develop
 ```

 Note: when merging, git may ask you for comments.
 Git will likely open up a `Vim` editor.
-Do the usual, you can opt to not provide comments and just do `ESC` then type `:q` then press `Enter` or write a comment then do `:wq` instead of of `:q`
+Do the usual, you can opt to not provide comments and just do `ESC` then type `:q` then press `Enter` or write a comment then do `:wq` instead of of `:q`.

 That's it!
 Now your changes can be retrieved by your teammates by `pulling`: